Predicted: Which Shows Will Be Cancelled Next?

 Every year, dozens of TV shows are cancelled.
 Most of the cancellations don't come as a surprise to people who pay attention to the signals.
 The writers' room shrinks.
 The marketing budget gets cut.
 The renewal is delayed by weeks or months.
 And then, one day, the announcement arrives.
 Looking back, it was almost always predictable.

 You can't predict every cancellation — sometimes a high-profile show dies unexpectedly — but you can identify the categories of shows that are most at risk.
-Here's how the pattern usually works.
+According to Variety, the streaming industry cancelled over 100 original series in 2023 alone, making it the most aggressive year for cancellations in television history.
+Understanding the patterns can help you prepare for the worst — and recognize the warning signs when they appear.

 The Mid-Budget Drama

 Mid-budget dramas are the most endangered species in television.
 They cost too much to clear the efficiency bar set by streaming platforms, but they're not prestigious enough to justify their cost on quality alone.
 A $4 million-per-episode drama with a 60% completion rate is in trouble.
 A $4 million-per-episode drama with a 90% completion rate and a passionate fanbase may survive — but only if the platform sees the audience as strategically valuable.
+According to The Hollywood Reporter, shows in the $3-6 million per episode range are the most vulnerable, as they lack the low-cost flexibility of unscripted television and the guaranteed audience of franchise tentpoles.
 The mid-budget TV show is dying, and the casualties keep coming.

 The Expensive Genre Show